-Recent Sprint Samsung Galaxy S III update confirmed to disable universal search [UPDATED]Alex Wagner - Senior News Editor
+Recent Sprint Samsung Galaxy S III update confirmed to disable universal search [UPDATED]Alex Wagner - Editorial Director of News and Content

 The Sprint flavor of the Samsung Galaxy S III was the recent recipient of a small update, and while the new software packs in a security patch, it also removes a feature from the handset.
 Sprint has confirmed to Phone Scoop that the Galaxy S III's new update disables the handset's universal search ability, which allows it to scour not only the Internet for results, but all of the items on a user's phone as well.
 The carrier added that Samsung, not Sprint, was the one that opted to remove the universal search functionality.